DonaldSchelle/EETools/readme.md

 <img src="Figures\Figure 5.png" style="zoom:50%;" />

-<p align="center"> **Figure 5** – The *ESeriesResistorRatio* UDF can be configured to find values for either a simple resistor ratio, typical when calculating gain for an inverting op-amp; or for a voltage divider ratio typical for feedback resistor calculations when implementing power regulators.</p>
+<p align="center"> <b>Figure 5</b> – The <i>ESeriesResistorRatio</i> UDF can be configured to find values for either a simple resistor ratio, typical when calculating gain for an inverting op-amp; or for a voltage divider ratio typical for feedback resistor calculations when implementing power regulators.</p>